davidus-sk/CBW/README.md

 # ControlByWeb PHP App

-This simple PHP based application will let you monitor and graph sensor inputs on the CBW device and send out email alerts when preset thresholds are crossed.
-Checkout this project, edit the `config.json` and `email.json` files in the `conf/` directory and schedule `bin\CBW.php` to run as after as you like.
+This simple PHP-based application will let you monitor and graph sensors attached to a CBW device and send out email alerts when preset thresholds are crossed.
+Checkout this project, edit the `config.json` and `email.json` files in the `conf/` directory and schedule `bin/CBW.php` to run periodically.

 ## Configuration

 Application behavior is controlled via two JSON configuration files.
-You can edit those at any point in time as they are continously read by the scripts.
+You can edit those at any point in time as they are continously read by the app.
 The `config.json` file contains an array of sensor objects coming from one or more CBW devices.
-Tthe `email.json` file cotains email server related settings.
+The `email.json` file contains email server related settings.
+In the `conf1 directory you will find sample files for both.

 ```json
 [